natadekoko1217/openCV-test/README.md

 # openCV
-sample project by using openCV
+Face detector by using openCV.